 Are Breathalyzers Admissible in Court in Florida?

 In Florida, the results of preliminary breathalyzer tests are not typically admissible in a criminal trial.
+However, tests conducted at a police station using specific testing machines are considered evidentiary and can be used as evidence in DUI cases.
+This contrasts with the preliminary roadside tests, highlighting the importance of the location and method of testing in the legal process.
 This is the same for during a hearing on the issue of whether an arresting officer had probable cause to arrest you.

 Generally, the use of preliminary breathalyzer tests is limited to administrative hearings for the suspension of driving licenses.